pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

-After the lists of terms have been computed, the corresponding tokens are put at \texttt{Decomp Terms}.
-A pair of transitions - \texttt{Fetch Left} and \texttt{Fetch Right} - are responsible to evenly divide these terms into corresponding input places for the \texttt{Join} transition, which combines the two resulting lists and puts the resulting token on \texttt{Joined}.
-From here, \texttt{Pass Back} decrements the corresponding counter for the number of terms still to be merged and places the term onto \texttt{Decomp Terms}.
-The fetch transitions ensure that whenever a token is put on \texttt{Left}, the following token is placed on \texttt{Right} by passing a coordination token to and fro.
-A trivial inductive argument on the number of tokens on \texttt{Left}, \texttt{Right} and \texttt{Decomp Terms} shows that once all the terms have been merged together, the final token will be placed at \texttt{Left}.
+The fetch transitions ensure that whenever a token is put on \texttt{Left}, the following token is placed on \texttt{Right} by passing a control token between two control places.
+A trivial inductive argument on the number of tokens on \texttt{Left}, \texttt{Right} and \texttt{DecompTerms} shows that once all the summands have been merged together, the final token will be placed at \texttt{Left}.
 At this point, the \texttt{Finish} step will collect the token and place a finishing token at \texttt{O}.
-Note throughout the place \texttt{C} is used to keep count of the number of tokens still to be merged and to trigger the \texttt{Finish} transition when there is only a single token remaining.

-\begin{rem} If the input sizes of the IBP coefficients are varying significantly, the randomized nature of the execution of the Petri net will lead to some drop in efficiency, which can be remedied by scheduling the hardest problems first.
-In Figure \ref{fig sorting} we provide a simple variation of the \texttt{wait-all} net that realizes this strategy.
-The transition \texttt{Init} generates a token with a list with the IBP coefficients on the place \texttt{TaskList} such that the entries are sorted by byte size.
-The transition \texttt{Extract} extracts and delets the list entry representing the largest byte size, places it on \texttt{Tasks} and decrements \texttt{TaskList.count} by one. \end{rem}
+\begin{rem} If the input sizes of the rational functions are varying significantly, the randomized nature of the execution of the Petri net will lead to some drop in efficiency due to late scheduling of long-running jobs.
+This can be remedied by scheduling the hardest problems first.
+In Figure \ref{fig sorting} we provide a variation of the \texttt{WaitAll} net that provides a simple but useful realization of this strategy.
+The transition \texttt{Init} generates a token with a list with the rational functions on the place \texttt{TaskList} such that the entries are sorted by byte size.
+The transition \texttt{Extract} extracts and deletes the entry of largest byte size, places it on \texttt{Tasks} and decrements \texttt{TaskList.count} by one. \end{rem}